-Posted by: ncgp on March 13, 2019
+Posted by: ncgp on March 8, 2021

-In collaboration with the Solar Energy Conversion Project at the Massachusetts Institute of Technology (MIT), the inventor oversaw the construction of five experimental “sun houses” in 1948.
+In collaboration with the Solar Energy Conversion Project at the Massachusetts Institute of Technology (MIT), Telkes oversaw the construction of five experimental “sun houses” in 1948.
 She even built a sixth innovative solar home for herself while at MIT, named the Dover Sun House, along with famous sculptor Amelia Peabody and renowned architect Eleanor Raymond.
 The system utilized bins of water with sodium sulfate solution to trap heat.
-It also featured a unique wedge-shaped design that allowed for 18 south-facing glass windows to absorb the sun’s rays.
+It also featured a unique wedge-shaped design that allowed 18 south-facing glass windows to absorb the sun’s rays.
 In the mid-1940s, a project such as this cost approximately $3,000.
-In current standard currency, this would be $32,000.
+In current standard currency, it would be about $32,000.

-Appropriately nicknamed the “Sun Queen,” Telkes was ahead of her time in terms of her design thinking in the photovoltaic realm.
+Appropriately nicknamed the “Sun Queen,” Telkes was ahead of her time in her design thinking in the photovoltaic realm.
 At the time of her death, she held nearly 20 patents related to solar energy.
 Through these, her legacy of innovation and commitment to solar accessibility lives on.

 Comments Off on Women’s History Month – the Sun Queen